 Think of your website as a supermarket.
 Pretty much every single one you visit has a similar layout.
 Fresh fruit and veg are displayed together at the front, there is a freezer section usually near the back, breakfast cereals can be found on the same aisle and there are often signs pointing shoppers in the right direction.

 But what if the items are not where you expect them to be?
-Or your walk down an aisle and unexpectedly come to a dead end?
+Or you walk down an aisle and unexpectedly come to a dead end?
 No matter how good the produce is or how appealing the prices are, few shoppers will stick around long enough to buy.

 And it’s the same with your website.
 How clearly is it signposted?
 How intuitively can a user – new or returning – navigate it?
 How much is it supporting (or hindering) your marketing and lead generation activities?